coralproject/talk/src/docs/architecture/decisions/0002-use-relay-over-apollo-in-frontend.md

-# 2. Use Relay over Apollo in FrontEnd
+# 2. Use Relay over Apollo in Front-End

 Date: 2018-06